Gateway to Nature project construction FAQ’s

 Is this work covered by existing planning permissions?

-Most of the works are covered by existing planning consents but there are a range of conditions that are in place before construction can begin, or an area can be used.
-These include explaining how we will manage drainage across the site or how we’re preventing or minimising harm to the environment.
+The majority of the works are covered by existing planning consents but there are a range of conditions that are in place before construction can begin, or one area can be used.
+These conditions include things such as explaining how we will manage drainage across the site or how we’re preventing or minimising harm to the environment.
 These will be considered by South Oxfordshire District Council planning officers in the usual way.

 To the east of the area, we have existing consent for three roundhouses and associated landscaping.
 Unfortunately, these proposals are not viable.
 When thinking about how we can better use this area for play, nature and families, and how to generate funds for our work, we identified the need for different types of structures and a different design.
 It assumes no more visitors than previously imagined but would be a much better experience.
 This evolved design will be subject to a planning variation.